andy-maier/easy-server/docs/usage.rst

     default: mygroup1                     # Fixed top-level key: default server or group

 In the example above, ``myserver1``, ``myserver2``, and ``mygroup1`` are
-nicknames of the respective server or server group definitions.
-These nicknames are used when servers or groups are put into a server group in that file, or when they are specified as a default in that file, or when they are used in functions of the **easy-server** library.
-See :class:`easy_server.ServerDefinitionFile` for details.
+nicknames of the respective server or server groups.
+These nicknames are used when servers or groups are put into a server group in that file, or when they are specified as a default in that file, or when they are used in functions of the **easy-server** package.
+See :class:`easy_server.ServerFile` for details.

 These nicknames are case sensitive and their allowable character set are alphenumeric characters and the underscore character, i.e. ``A-Z``, ``a-z``, ``0-9``, and ``_``.

-The value of the optional ``vault_file`` top-level property is the path name of the vault file that belongs to this server definition file.
-Relative path names are relative to the directory of the server definition file.
+The value of the optional ``vault_file`` top-level property is the path name of the vault file that belongs to this server file.
+Relative path names are relative to the directory of the server file.

 The value of the ``servers`` top-level property is an object (=dictionary) that has one property for each server that is defined.
 The property name is the